Welcome to part 2 of my travel blog to Japan. For the first part, you can click here.

 Tip: keep on walking in the airport until you find the massage chairs.
 They are free to use.
 Just get some coins from the store nearby.

-Also, I will be covering this trip in several posts, starting with Tokyo, because it’s near impossible to cover everything in just one post.
+Also, I will be covering this trip in two posts, starting with Tokyo, because it’s near impossible to cover everything in just one post.

 In about a week I’m going to Japan.
 I’m so excited!
 I’ve been wanting to go there forever and now it’s almost happening.
 I’m going with the same friend with whom I took the Mongolian express to Russia, Mongolia, China and Tibet (I can’t believe it’s been over 7 months and I haven’t even taken a weekend trip– been busy writing).